EA FC 25 Sneak Attack Evolution guide: Best players to use, all upgrades, requirements, and more

 - Cosmetic Upgrade

-Also read: Silver Mirage Evolution guide: Best players to use, all upgrades, requirements, and more
+Also read: Sneak Attack Evolution guide: Best players to use, all upgrades, requirements, and more

-Gamers must navigate to the FC 25 Ultimate Team online mode and play any available mode to complete the following set of challenges for the EVO:
+One must fulfill the following set of challenges in the EA FC 25 Ultimate Team to complete the upgrade process of the invested player cards:

 Level 1 challenges: